cirosantilli/notes/stack-overflow/newbs.md

 ## Generic titles

 > What does this code do?

-> Need some help understanding ...
+> Need some help understanding XXX

+> Doing XXX

+> A question about XXX

 - http://stackoverflow.com/questions/9223756/what-does-this-x86-64-assembly-line-do